Centers & Institutes

 The Human Trafficking Center conducts research to improve our understanding of human trafficking in its diverse forms.
 By partnering with legislators, NGOs, and international organizations, the center encourages cooperation, advocates for improved public policies, and raises public awareness of the issue.
 The center's pursues a wide variety of approaches in the fight against human trafficking and modern slavery.

-Scrivner Institute for Public Policy
+Scrivner Institute of Public Policy

 Addressing critical issues facing our city, state, nation and the world.